 Better Adaptation of Supply Chain and its Metrics – To impart a better experience, retailers should focus on the implementation of technology for the efficient supply chain management.
 The omnichannel supply chain gives access to measuring key performance indicators such as inventory and order accuracy.
 The omnichannel supply chain also enables a retailer to gain end-to-end visibility and devise enhanced risk management strategies with improved insights.

 Better Mobile and Social Commerce Experience – With features like instant QR code generation for product pages, consumers can visit the web-page on their mobile phones and explore more about the product or continue the purchase journey online.
-In the age of unified commerce, the millennial-first world of social commerce is at the forefront of omnichannel commerce.
+In the age of digital commerce, the millennial-first world of social commerce is at the forefront of omnichannel commerce.
 By using an omnichannel commerce solution, retailers can know customer’s interests by considering a few basic indicators such as likes, click on URL, and more, in a quantifiable way.

 Better Assortment Strategies – Omnichannel commerce provides insights on customer-centric assortments through which a retailer can offer the right product at the right place.
 Using omnichannel analytics, a retailer can further optimize the ideal product assortment by answering complex questions such as what to sell? when to sell? how to sell? which channel to sell on? and which channel to promote the product?.
 Answers to such questions enable a retailer to make sense from consumer insights and allocate more resources for products that in more demand.